soramicha/todolist/README.md

 #### *Future Improvement:*
 ##### I hope to use this program for myself, and with that being said, there are a lot of things I would want to do.
 I want to change the formatting of the table to make it look more organized, and add some color on text if I can.
 I also want to add more functions, such as sorting all tasks that are complete or incomplete.
 I also want to further hopefully expand this into an actual app or make a website version of the todo list.

-#### Personal Note:
-##### Overall, the CS50 course was a very eyeopening and educational experience for me.
-I enjoyed it a lot, and I was introduced to so many new things.
-I enjoyed learning languages the most.